Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Introduction

 A recent line of work has focused on using function-space priors in BNNs with variational inference (VI) \citep{sun2018functional}.
-VI is an appealing method because of its successful application to BNNs, its flexibility in terms of approximate posterior parameterization, and its scalability to large datasets and models \citep{hoffman13SVI,blundell2015weight,tomczak2020lowrankGausVI}.
-Unfortunately, in the context of BNNs with function-space priors, the Kullbach-Leibler (KL) divergence term in the VI objective (ELBO) involves two intractabilities: (i)~a supremum over infinitely many subsets and (ii)~access to the density of the distribution of function represented by the BNN, which has no closed-form expression. \citet{sun2018functional} propose to address problem~(i) by approximating the supremum in the KL divergence by an expectation, and problem~(ii) by using implicit score function estimators (which make this method difficult to use in practice \citep{ma2021funcVIspg}).
+VI is appealing because of its successful application to BNNs, its flexibility in terms of approximate posterior parameterization, and its scalability to large datasets and models \citep{hoffman13SVI,blundell2015weight}.
+Unfortunately, for BNNs with function-space priors, the Kullbach-Leibler (KL) divergence term in the VI objective (ELBO) involves two intractabilities: (i)~a supremum over infinitely many subsets and (ii)~access to the density of the distribution of the BNN's function, which has no closed-form expression. \citet{sun2018functional} propose to address problem~(i) by approximating the supremum in the KL divergence by an expectation, and problem~(ii) by using implicit score function estimators (which make this method difficult to use in practice \citep{ma2021funcVIspg}).
 However, the problem is actually more severe.
-Not only is the KL divergence intractable, it is infinite in many cases of interest \citep{burt2020understanding}, such as when the prior is a non-degenerate GP or a BNN with a different architecture.
+Not only is the KL divergence intractable, it is infinite in most cases of interest \citep{burt2020understanding}, such as when the prior is a non-degenerate GP or a BNN with a different architecture.
 Thus, in these (and many more) situations, the KL divergence cannot even be approximated.
-As a consequence, more recent work abandons using BNNs and instead uses deterministic neural networks to parameterize basis functions \citep{ma2021funcVIspg} or a GP mean \citep{wild2022GVI_GP}.
-The only prior work \citep{rudner2022fsvi} on function-space VI in BNNs that overcomes the issue pointed out by \citet{burt2020understanding} does so by deliberately limiting itself to cases where the KL divergence is known to be finite (by defining the prior as the pushforward of a weight-space distribution).
-Therefore, the method by \citet{rudner2022fsvi} suffers from the same issues regarding prior specification as any other weight-space inference method for BNNs.
+As a consequence, more recent work abandons using BNNs and instead uses deterministic neural networks to parameterize basis functions \citep{ma2021funcVIspg} or a GP mean \citep{wild2022gvi}.
+The only prior work \citep{rudner2022fsvi} that overcomes the issue pointed out by \citet{burt2020understanding} does so by deliberately limiting itself to cases where the KL divergence is known to be finite (by defining the prior as the pushforward of a weight-space distribution).
+Therefore, the method by \citet{rudner2022fsvi} suffers from the same issues regarding prior specification as other weight-space inference method.